bhaskar4297/Python-Assihnment-1/PythonAssignment-1 with solutions.md

 Q9.
 Can we take more than one input from the user using single input() function?
 If yes, how?
 If no, why?
 Ans As far as i have studied i don't know.
-There might be some functions because pythone is vast.
+There might be some functions because python is vast.

 Q10.
 What are keywords?
-Ans: keywords are reserved words which is predefines in python. we cannot use it as a variable name.
+Ans: keywords are reserved words which is predefined in python. we cannot use it as a variable name.

 Q11.
 Can we use keywords as a variable?
 Support your answer with reason.
 Ans: No, because keywords have predefines meaning.

 Q12.
 What is indentation?
 What's the use of indentaion in Python?
-Ans: i dont know.
+Ans: It is a spaces before any code.
+It is used in program to make it look good

 Q13.
 How can we throw some output in Python?
 Ans: by print() function